TheMysteriousStranger90/SocialNetworkV2/README.md

 7. Like Users: If you like an user, show your appreciation by clicking on the 'Like' button.

 8. Rate Photos: You can rate photos posted by other users.

+9. This application also supports Google authentication.
+To use this feature, you need to set up a project in the Google Cloud Console, enable the Google+ API, and obtain the client ID and client secret.

 ## For Administrator Privileges
 Email: admin.example@outlook.com